hei-synd-iiot/golang/docs/index.md

     - Install the IDE aling with the necessary extensions or plugins for Go support.
     - Familiarize yourself with the basic features and tools available in your chosen IDE.

+    We assume that that from this point on, you are able to create new go projects and run them in your IDE.

 ## Basic Syntax